-The first and easiest treatment is Padding and Taping: Special padding at the ball of the foot may change the abnormal foot function and relieve the symptoms caused by the neuroma.
+The first and easiest treatment is padding and taping.
+Special padding at the ball of the foot may change the abnormal foot function and relieve the symptoms caused by the neuroma.

 This is an insert that is specific for your particular foot shape, this is a prescription for you.
 No one else can put this in their shoe.
 Consider it similar to a pair of glasses.
 It’s an accessory, but a necessary accessory.
 Many people after wearing their custom insert can no longer walk comfortable without it.
 It’s addictive!
 Generally you want to change them about once a year as our feet change, with children, dependent on how fast they grow, maybe every 6 months.
-Their are many techniques to get an orthotic fabricated.
-The majority of my patients use a gait scan.
+We conduct a comprehensive gait scan analysis at your visit.

 Many people that suffer with knee, hip and back pain have structually one leg longer than the other.
 So, the rest of their body is compensating, they’re entirely out of whack.
 Also, many patients that have had trauma to their feet/ankles, had knee/hip/back surgery have a limb length discrepancy which can easily be balanced out with an insert for their shoe.

-I also offer an over the counter insert, called Powersteps (different from what is sold in stores) to those who may not need a custom insert.
+I also offer an over-the-counter insert, called Powersteps (different from what is sold in stores) to those who may not need a custom insert.
 Don’t waste your money at the big chain retailers, these can only be ordered by medical clinicians.

 During your first visit, we review the above information and if you are suffering from intense pain from this condition, a steroid injection is offered.
 This injection feels like a bee sting and provides immediate relief.
-(Side note: when performing any injection in my office cold spray is used to numb the skin before the needle is introduced to decrease the discomfort.
+When performing any injection in my office, cold spray is used to numb the skin before the needle is introduced to decrease the discomfort.

-Surgical Options: When early treatments fail and the neuroma progresses past the threshold for such options, surgery may become necessary.
+When early treatments fail and the neuroma progresses past the threshold for such options, surgery may become necessary.
 The procedure, which removes the inflamed and enlarged nerve, can usually be conducted on an outpatient basis under mild sedation, with a recovery time that is often just a few weeks.
 It you reach this point, we will discuss this option thoroughly, describing the surgical procedures to be used and the results you can expect.

-Remember that foot pain is not normal, and any disruption in foot function limits your freedom and mobility.
+Remember that foot pain is not normal and any disruption in foot function limits your freedom and mobility.